 - The central nervous system

 Sugar may be the one thing that most people know is not good for them.
-But how does it effect fertility specifically?
-First I want to clarify what type of sugar I am speaking of.
-Processed sugars such as high fructose corn syrup, white sugar, corn sugar, etc are the bad ones, while the sugar found in fruits are healthy, natural sugars.
+But how does it affect fertility specifically?
+First, I want to clarify what type of sugar I am speaking of.
+Processed sugars such as high fructose corn syrup, white sugar, corn sugar, etc., are the bad ones, while the sugars found in fruits are healthy, natural sugars.
 What about honey and maple syrup you ask?
 In small amounts they are fine, but it is the processed sugars that I am addressing here.

-When someone consumes sugar it creates a spike in the blood sugar causing the body to release insulin, trying to balance the blood sugar levels.
+When someone consumes sugar, it creates a spike in the blood sugar causing the body to release insulin, trying to balance the blood sugar levels.
 Over time, when sugar is consumed day in and day out, this can create an insulin resistance, where the body is not responding to the insulin being released.
 This can go on to cause many different health issues, one of the main fertility ones being PCOS.
-PCOS effects ovulation, implantation of the ovum as well as increasing the rate of miscarriage.
+PCOS affects ovulation and implantation of the ovum, as well as increasing the rate of miscarriage.